davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 First, let's cover the basic correctness condition.
 The point of a consensus algorithm is to keep computers in sync; so at the end of the algorithm, all computers that participted should have the same state.
 Just to have a name, let's call this the **coherence** property.

 What else?
-I think we're also going to need a **conflict resolution** mechanism.
-For example, what if two people try to update the same key of our key-value store?
+I think we're also going to need a **conflict resolution** property too.
+What if two people try to update the same key of our key-value store?
 What if two nodes try to obtain the same lock using our distributed lock service?
-We need to choose one, and only one correct answer.
-Thus we need a way to resolve ambiguity.
+We need to choose one and only one correct answer.
+Thus we need a way to resolve concurrent updates that conflict with one another.

-However, we don't need to say *how* conflicts are resolved.
-It's perfectly fine if the consensus algorithm picks an arbitrary candidate &mdash; as long as it picks one, and only one, candidate.
+Luckily, we don't need to say *how* conflicts are resolved.
+It's perfectly fine if the consensus algorithm picks an arbitrary candidate &mdash; an arbitrary key-value store update which is accepted, or an arbitrary node to obtain the lock first.
+Users of the consensus algorithm will *propose* an update to be made, and the consensus algorithm will then tell the user whether the update was accepted, or rejected in favor of a different update.

-There's a subtle but important problem buried within the realm of conflict resolution.
-It's not just enough to *eventually* resolve the conflict; we need a strict no-takebacks rule.
-As soon as it is possible for any node in the network to 'see' that a candidate value has been chosen, that has to be the candidate value we end up with.
-As such, the conflict resolution mechanism needs to be a point of no return; the system as a whole has to transition from "undecided" to "decided" in a single step and never go backward after that.
+One subtle aspect of conflict resolution is so important, I want to make it its own property: it's not just enough to *eventually* resolve the conflict, we need a strict no-takebacks rule.
+As soon as it is possible for any node in the network to 'see' that a candidate value has been chosen, the algorithm *must* stay with that candidate value forever.
+In other words, conflict resolution must involve a point of no return; the system as a whole must transition from "undecided" to "decided" in a single step and never go back after that.
+I'll call this the **no-decoherence** property.

 Think of the chaos that would ensue if we didn't have this!
 TODO